IFuentesSR/FES_drought/README.md

-# RSE_drought
+# JoH_drought
-Code associated with Remote Sensing of the Environment manuscript
+Code associated with Journal of Hydrology manuscript